-PCS have been established by HSD/MAD or Medicaid to assist individuals 21 years of age or older who are eligible for full Medicaid coverage and meet the NF LOC criteria.
+PCS have been established by HCASD/MAD or Medicaid to assist individuals 21 years of age or older who are eligible for full Medicaid coverage and meet the NF LOC criteria.
 This policy describes PCS for consumers who meet NF LOC because of disability or functional limitation and need assistance with certain ADLs and IADLs.

-• The MCO determines medical LOC for PCS eligibility upon initial application and at least annually thereafter.
-Medicaid-eligible individuals may contact the MCO to apply for PCS.
+- The MCO determines medical LOC for PCS eligibility upon initial application and at least annually thereafter.
+Medicaid_eligible individuals may contact the MCO to apply for PCS. - The goals of PCS are to avoid institutionalization and to maintain the consumer's functional level and independence.
+Although a consumer's assessment for the amount and types of services may vary, PCS are not provided 24 hours a day.